WenqiAngieWu/Betting-Against-Beta/README.md

 - Trading cost: Looking at the actual weights the strategy puts on stocks with different market cap, we find out small-cap stocks are overweighted, causing significant implementation issues because the smallest stocks usually have limited capacity and are expensive to trade.

+## Further Development
+- Set some threshold regarding the market capitalization when assigning weights

+- Mitigate risk using diversification

+- Explore the relationship between the strategy and market states, and refine it by incorporating the judgment of market trends into the strategy

 ## Reference
 1. Andrea Frazzini and Lasse Heje Pedersen.
 Betting against beta.
 Journal of Financial Economics, 111(1):1–25, 2014